-If you are a smoker, you need to stop the habit of smoking 6 weeks before your operation for normal healing and reduce postoperative complications.
+If you are a smoker, you need to stop the habit of smoking four to six weeks before your operation for normal healing and reduce postoperative complications.
 Nicotine is known to stop bones from healing.

 What can go wrong with bunion surgery?

-As with any surgical procedures, bunion surgery also carries complications.
+As with any surgical procedure, bunion surgery also carries complications.
 The complications fall into three categories.